 As the premier jazz venue in Tokyo, the Blue Note is the place to hear some of the world's greatest jazz musicians.
 Tied in with other clubs in such cities as New York and Milan, Blue Note is able to attract such names as Natalie Cole, Oscar Peterson and Taj Mahal.
 Arrive early for dinner and enjoy a wide ranging menu offering everything from steaks to seafood.
-Check the website for concert information.
-This is a must-visit for jazz lovers while in Tokyo.
+A rustic, elegant setting provides the perfect vibe to enjoy dinner and music and is a must-visit for jazz lovers while in Tokyo.

 With Totoro greeting you at the entrance, step inside this colorful and whimsical museum and learn all about Studio Ghibli animations.
 Stroll through the beautiful exhibits and discover how animated films are created.
 After learning about the movie process, you can catch the screening of short museum-exclusive films.
 Kids will love playing on the plush Cat Bus from My Neighbor Totoro and later, you can visit the rooftop garden to see the seven-meter (23 feet) tall statue of Robot Soldier from Laputa Castle in the Sky.
 Pay a visit to the Ghibli Museum to learn more about an iconic animation studio.

 This naturally wooded park adjoins the Meiji Jingu Shrine, and until 1996, it hosted Tokyo's amateur rock and roll bands, who strutted their stuff every Sunday.
 They have since moved to Omotesando, and Yoyogi Park has become quiet, and ideal for groups of friends and families who like to enjoy a tranquil Sunday afternoon strolling by small ponds filled with koi (Japanese carp).
 Rental bicycles are available within the grounds during summer.